surveyjs/survey-creator/docs/Create-Custom-Widget.md

 There are two main scenarios when you want to create a new Custom Widget.
 You want to modify, extend the behavior of the existing question(s), or you want to create a new question, typically using an existing third-party JavaScript widget/library.

-If you want to change the standard question UI, then it is better to modify [CSS classes](https://surveyjs.io/Examples/Library?id=survey-cssclasses) or use SurveyJS events, like [survey.onAfterRenderQuestion](https://surveyjs.io/Examples/Library?id=survey-afterrender).
+If you want to change the standard question UI, then it is better to modify [CSS classes](https://surveyjs.io/Examples/Library?id=survey-cssclasses) or use SurveyJS events, for example [survey.onAfterRenderQuestion](https://surveyjs.io/Examples/Library?id=survey-afterrender) event.

 We have several [built-in custom widgets](https://surveyjs.io/Examples/Library?id=custom-widget-select2-tagbox), that we have created for you.
-Please note, we can’t fix bugs or extends their functionality in third-party libraries we are using.
+Please note, we are using third-party libraries.
 If there is a bug or you need a new functionality from a third-party library, that we use in our custom widget, then please contact authors of these libraries.

 <div id="simplewidget"></div>